 As an international student in the U.S., you may want to get a job on campus while school is in session.
-Though you have a visa that allows you to be in the U.S., you still need to follow the four requirements outlined by the Department of Homeland Security (DHS) to legally work in the U.S. with your visa.
+Even if you have a visa allowing you to be in the U.S., you still need to follow the four requirements outlined by the Department of Homeland Security (DHS) to legally work in the U.S..

 On-campus employment is the most easily available to F-1 students and does not require approval from the United States Citizenship and Immigration Service (USCIS).
 Both USCIS and DHS are government branches that make decisions about international students.
 According to DHS, F-1 students can work on campus or at an “educationally affiliated off-campus location.”
 That means that F-1 students can work anywhere on campus, such as bookstores, libraries, dorms, or cafeterias.
 On the other hand, F-1 students can also work somewhere like an off-campus research lab, which matches DHS’s definition of “educationally affiliated off-campus location.”